Classifier-Free Guidance inside the Attraction Basin May Cause Memorization: Related Work

 \subsection{Detecting Memorization}

 Similarity scores based on the SSCD (self-supervised copy detection) model \citep{pizzi2022self} can be used for getting an estimate on the extent of memorization wherein scores $>0.5$ can suggest that it is memorized \citep{somepalli2023diffusion_cvpr}.
 However, this metric is prone to false positives when the textual similarity is high between a generated and real image \citep{somepalli2023understanding_neurips}.
 Wen et al. \cite{wen2024detecting} showed that for memorized prompts, the difference between the text-conditioned and the unconditioned score predictions is uncharacteristically high and can be informative in detecting memorization.
 They demonstrated high performance even in the first step of noise prediction.
 Ren et al. \cite{ren2024unveiling}, on the other hand, showed that for memorized prompts, the cross-attention scores pertaining to certain "trigger tokens" in the memorized prompts are unusually high.
 Suggesting that they are given more importance, and thus lead to memorization.
 Other authors \cite{carlini2023extracting,webster2023reproducible} used a black box membership inference attack for finding memorized images.
 Daras et al. \cite{daras2024consistent} showed that when an image is memorized, the model is able to fully reconstruct it from a noised version of it.
 This observation could be used for detection.
+Another line of research has tried to understand memorization by comparing diffusion models to associative memory networks \cite{ambrogioni2024search,hoover2023memory,pham2024memorization}.